 Finally, let’s take a look at Standard Costing:

 Probably the most complicated method of costing, as in this method you are assigning an expected cost of purchasing or producing goods.
 As with any expected value, there may be some variance analysis that needs to take place, but let’s leave that subject for another day and give you a brief example of how Standard Costing works.

 Once we have calculated what we expect the cost of each unit to be, we can work out our total cost of sales and closing inventory in the same way as we did with Average Costing.

 Closing Inventory = £26

-So there you have a brief overview of what each of those costing methods actually mean and how they calculate the cost of a unit for your year end reports.
-What you may notice is that the Total Cost of Sales and Closing Inventory totals differ depending on the method that you use, it would be difficult to say which was more accurate, however there are certainly some advantages to using each of the methods.
+So there you have a brief overview of what each of those costing methods actually means and how they calculate the cost of a unit for your year-end reports.
+What you may notice is that the Total Cost of Sales and Closing Inventory totals differ depending on the method that you use, it would be difficult to say which was more accurate, however, there are certainly some advantages to using each of the methods.

 Mark is the newest member of the itas support team.
 He has a background in accounting and loves problem solving, he also loves a challenge and wants to push himself wherever he can.
 Mark has a variety of skills at his disposal, ranging from stock valuation techniques to making the best coffee in the office.
 He is always looking to learn and wants to improve his abilities all the time, he also loves to help others and make them laugh at the same time.
 When he isn’t helping others, Mark loves to socialise and watch sports, cheering for the green and white army of Celtic!